 - A. Classification.
+Classification of schools for softball shall be as follows: - Class 6A The largest 16 schools by ADM - Class 5A The next largest 32 schools by ADM - Class 4A The next largest 48 schools by ADM

+- Class 3A Class 2A Clas 2A Class 2A Class 2A Class 2A Class 2A - - Class $1A \int$ number of schools assigned to Class 1A if not divisible by 3

+B. Conferences.

-Classification of schools for softball shall be as follows: - Class 6A The largest 16 schools by ADM - Class 5A The next largest 32 schools by ADM - Class 4A The next largest 48 schools by ADM - Class 3A Take remaining schools and divide by three with the greatest - Class 1A Inumber of schools assigned to Class 1A if not divisible by 3 - B. Conferences. - 6A Two 8-team conferences - 5A Four 8-team conferences - 4A Six conferences with no fewer than seven and no more than nine schools - 3A Eight conferences with no fewer than seven and no more than nine schools - 2A Number of conferences based on participation - 1A Number of conferences based on participation
+- 6A Two 8-team conferences - 5A Four 8-team conferences - 4A Six conferences with no fewer than seven and no more than nine schools - 3A Eight conferences with no fewer than seven and no more than nine schools - 2A Number of conferences based on participation - 1A Number of conferences based on participation